Table of Contents

 On the other hand, if the blowout preventer fails to work as a result of an explosion or mechanical error, then it cannot close the safety valves automatically in extreme conditions.
 Nevertheless, if the mud-gas separator overwhelms quickly, it fails to separate gas from the flow of mud.
 As a result, flammable gas may reach the rig and cause serious accidents (Conway, 2013).

 Deep sea drilling is a complex and expensive process.
-Therefore, drilling constructors must check the drilling wheels properly beforre they start to perform their work.
+Therefore, drilling constructors must check the drilling wheelss properly before they start to perform their work.
 They must ensure if the location is ready for the move in.
 Sometimes, rig construction operators perform their activities in a rush as they must finish their work in certain hour and day, which may lead to a minor or major error.
 Thus, oil industries should provide extensive time to the operators, because nipple up, rig up, spud and drilling are complex actions that need more time (Goolsby, 1981).

 In deeper drilling process, constructors may deal with several complicated problems such as abnormal pressure, heavier pipe strings, poison pipe strings, blowout fire, fishing job, and lost circulation.
 Therefore, oil industry seniors should provide closer supervision of the operation to avoid errors.
 They must train people properly before they hire them to work in rigs.
 These activities need highly experienced employees as it is a costly process and needs better management (Goolsby, 1981).